Abiorh001/goose-omniagent-core/README.md

 This project is being developed as a proposal for the [Goose Grant program](https://block.github.io/goose/grants/), with the goal of:

-- **Evolving Goose’s core architecture** to natively support multi-tier memory, event streaming, and advanced tool orchestration.
+- **Evolving Goose's core architecture** to natively support multi-tier memory, event streaming, and advanced tool orchestration.
 - **Empowering Goose users and developers** with modular, extensible, and production-ready agentic infrastructure.
-- **Demonstrating open-source-first values** and cross-framework collaboration, in line with Goose’s mission of openness, modularity, and user empowerment.
+- **Demonstrating open-source-first values** and cross-framework collaboration, in line with Goose's mission of openness, modularity, and user empowerment.
+- **Implementing self-flying capabilities** with autonomous background agents that operate continuously without human intervention.

 ---